oboualla/MatchaV/README.md

 # Matcha - 42 School Education Project

 Matcha is an exciting educational project developed as part of the 42 School curriculum.
-This README will guide you through the project, its features, technologies used, and how to get started.
+This README will guide you through the project, its features, the technologies used, and how to get started.

 ## Project Description

 Matcha is a dating application that brings together people with similar interests.
 It allows users to create profiles, search for potential matches based on various criteria, and interact with each other.
-This project emphasizes the use of a wide range of technologies, including MySQL for database management, Node.js for server-side scripting, and React.js for the frontend.
+This project emphasizes the use of a wide range of technologies, including MySQL for database management, Node.js for server-side scripting, and React.js for the front end.

-For detailed project specifications and requirements, please refer to the [Matcha Project Subject](https://cdn.intra.42.fr/pdf/pdf/88549/en.subject.pdf)(:target="_blank").
+For detailed project specifications and requirements, please refer to the [Matcha Project Subject](https://cdn.intra.42.fr/pdf/pdf/88549/en.subject.pdf).

 ## Features